 Affiliated Faculty / Staff

-Associate Professor in the Department of History and Director of the Judaic Studies Program, Barry Trachtenberg was trained in Jewish history at the University of California, Los Angeles (Ph.D.), the Hebrew University of Jerusalem, and Oxford University (Post-graduate Diploma) and also holds degrees from the University of Vermont (M.A. in U.S. history) and Rowan University of New Jersey (B.A. in English).
-His book, The Revolutionary Roots of Modern Yiddish, 1903-1917 (Syracuse University Press, 2008) examines the impact of the 1905 Russian Revolution on the formation of Yiddish scholarship.
-His current project, on the only attempt to publish a comprehensive encyclopedia in the Yiddish language, considers a broad range of historiographical questions on the shifting agenda of Yiddish-language research and the ways that the Nazi Holocaust shaped Jewish historians’ understanding of their task.
-In support of this project, he has been awarded a Summer Research Grant from the National Endowment for the Humanities (2008), a Fellowship from the Frankel Center for Advanced Judaic Studies at the University of Michigan (Spring 2009), and the Kiev Judaica Collection Fellowship Program at George Washington University (2012-13).
-In 2011, he co-led the Curt C. and Else Silberman Seminar for Faculty at the United States Holocaust Memorial Museum's Center for Advanced Holocaust Studies and currently teaches for the Holocaust Educational Foundation of Northwestern University's Annual Summer Institute on the Holocaust and Jewish Civilization.
-He is also under contract with Bloomsbury press for a book on the United States and the Holocaust.
+My second project, “‘Bible for the New Age’: The Nazi Holocaust and the Exile of Yiddish”, is an examination of the only attempt to publish a comprehensive encyclopedia in the Yiddish language, considers a broad range of historiographical questions on the shifting agenda of Yiddish-language research and the ways that the Nazi Holocaust shaped Jewish historians’ understanding of their task.
+In support of this project, I have been awarded a Summer Research Grant from the National Endowment for the Humanities (2008), a Fellowship from the Frankel Center for Advanced Judaic Studies at the University of Michigan (Spring 2009), and the Kiev Judaica Collection Fellowship Program at George Washington University (2012-13).
+In 2011, I co-led the Curt C. and Else Silberman Seminar for Faculty at the United States Holocaust Memorial Museum's Center for Advanced Holocaust Studies and I occasionally teach for the Holocaust Educational Foundation of Northwestern University's Annual Summer Institute on the Holocaust and Jewish Civilization.

 Recent publication information can be found at